yrain/smart-cache/README.md

 ## Introduce

-Java distributed second-level cache, which is achieved based on Ehcache and Redis, can realize cache monitoring and fetching of multi-computer cluster at all levels besides basic operations.
+Java distributed second-level cache, which is achieved based on Ehcache2 and Redis, **can realize cache monitoring and fetching of multi-computer cluster at all levels besides basic operations.**

 - Synchronize the stand-alone cache to the Redis caching-system in a specific structure to achieve
  the unified management of the global cache.